Complete Guide to Italian Extra Virgin Olive Oil: Insights and Secrets

 Dry, rolling hills studded with gnarled olive trees are an iconic image of Spain.
 No matter where you travel — the white-walled towns of Andalucía, the vast plains of Castilla y la Mancha, the rugged hills of southern Catalunya, or the quiet rural lanes of the island of Mallorca, olive trees are likely to be nearby.
 First introduced by the Phoenicians and a staple of the Mediterranean diet for centuries, olive oil is prized for its robust flavor and incredible health benefits.
 Whether it’s used to enhance the flavors of fish or vegetables, to add zest to a salad, or to cook traditional dishes like paella or patatas bravas, olive oil is one of the most beloved components of fine Spanish cuisine.
 Olive oil lovers can explore the nuances of Spanish olive oil through olive oil tours, including tastings at restaurants and olive producers throughout Spain.

 Spain is one of the world’s best-known olive oil producers, and its most abundant, vast quantities of oil are produced and exported each year.
 Some of the most common olive varieties used are Manzanilla, Arbequina, Picual, and Cornicabra.
 From golden yellows to bright greens, olive oils run the gamut from mild and fruity to spicy or bitter.
 The best oils are labeled extra virgin or virgin, reflecting their maximum acidity and ideal pressing.
-Virgin oils can only be cold-pressed and cannot be treated in any artificial way (only washing, decanting, and filtration are allowed).
-Other classes of oil, including refined olive oil, or olive-pomace oil, are of notably lesser quality.
+Virgin oils can only be cold-pressed and not be treated artificially (only washing, decanting, and filtration are allowed).
+Other classes of oil, including refined olive oil or olive-pomace oil, are of lesser quality.

-Olive oil, particularly extra virgin olive oil, has a host of health benefits.
+Olive oil, particularly extra virgin olive oil, has many health benefits.
 Judicious use of the oil can help balance cholesterol levels (lowering the level of bad cholesterol and raising the level of good), aid digestion, help maintain bone density and reduce the risk of kidney stones.
-It also helps lower blood pressure, delivers important nutrients (like Vitamin E), and may help the heart by reducing coronary heart disease risk.
+It also helps lower blood pressure, delivers essential nutrients (like Vitamin E), and may help the heart by lowering coronary heart disease risk.
 Olive oil also has powerful anti-aging properties thanks to antioxidants called polyphenols.